Evidence in Divorce Cases

 When child custody or visitation is an issue, the court will examine evidence to determine which arrangement would be in the best interest of the child.
 Each parent should gather and present information that bolsters their claim.
 The evidence should be relevant to the specific issues at hand in your case.
 For example, when litigating issues regarding custody and decision-making authority, you may need evidence to support your position and to show you are an involved, available, and appropriate parent.
 This could include documentation of your involvement with school or activities.
 Likewise, a divorce attorney in the Denver area also might help a parent present any evidence about the other parent’s drug or alcohol use, a record of domestic violence, or any other information that clearly establishes it would be to the child’s detriment to spend time with the other parent.
 This could include court records, text messages, emails, or other items needed to prove your concerns.

 Procedural requirements, including evidentiary rules, can seriously affect the outcome of a case.
-This is one reason why it is vital to work with an experienced Denver divorce attorney who understands this area of the law and the use of evidence in divorce cases.
-At Plog & Stein, we have years of experience helping clients end their marriage in a calm and dignified manner, and we can help you do the same.
+This is one reason why it is vital to work with an experienced divorce attorney in Denver who understands this area of the law and the use of evidence in divorce cases.
+At Plog & Stein, P.C., we have years of experience helping clients end their marriage in a calm and dignified manner, and we can help you do the same.
 We also serve residents of Aurora, Centennial, Highlands Ranch, Castle Rock, and other cities throughout Denver, Douglas, Arapahoe, Adams, and all metro area counties.
-Call us at 303-781-0322 or contact us online to set up a free appointment if you need a child custody attorney or assistance with any other type of family law proceeding.
+Call us at (303) 781-0322 or contact us online to set up an appointment if you need a child custody attorney or assistance with any other type of family law proceeding.